 Rabies is a viral disease that is spread most often from the bite of a rabid animal to another animal or to a human.

 The rabies virus affects the central nervous system including the brain and spinal cord of humans and animals.
 During the incubation period, which is the time between exposure to the virus and the appearance of symptoms, the virus travels along nerves towards the brain.
-This process takes at least 10 days, but may (uncommonly) take as long as 1 year.
+This process usually takes 30 to 50 days, though it sometimes takes as little as 10 days.
 The infection causes inflammation of the brain and spinal cord that can lead to encephalopathy and, later, death.
 Encephalopathy is any type of disease that changes the brain's function or structure.

 The bite of a rabid animal (an animal infected with rabies virus) is by far the most common cause of rabies.
 The virus is carried in the saliva of the rabid animal and is able to enter the body through an opening in the skin, such as a bite wound.
 Although it is possible to get rabies from a non-bite exposure, this is very rare.
 For example, non-bite exposures include inhalation of aerosol particles of the virus, or by a rabid animal licking a person's eyes, nose, mouth, or broken skin.